caltechlibrary/dataset/how-to/indexing-and-search.md

 field mapping for a field you should probably set the "date_format" too since dates can be written so many ways.

-FIXME: This is expeculation on how defining complex indexes might work.

 ## Indexing more complex JSON documents

 One of the reason JSON is used for serialization of data is that it can represent many of the common types